frankaemika/docs/source/ros_introduction.rst

 ROS getting started
 ===================

-In this section we assume that the steps :ref:`from here <installing_ros>` were conducted meaning the ``franka_ros`` repository was cloned, successfully integrated into a catkin workspace, built and the ``setup.sh`` or ``setup.bash`` of the workspace was sourced.
+In this chapter we assume that you have followed the steps from :ref:`"Building the ROS packages" <installing_ros>` section.

+The ``franka_ros`` repository contains a variety of packages that are briefly introduced here.
+We also give a short how-to for :ref:`writing controllers <write_own_controller>`.

+All parameters passed to launch files in this section come with default values, so they can be omitted if using the default network addresses and ROS namespaces.
+To Make sure the ``source`` command was called with the setup script from your workspace:

 .. code-block:: shell

    source /path/to/catkin_ws/devel/setup.sh

-The ``franka_ros`` repository contains a variety of packages that are briefly introduced in the following before giving a short how-to for :ref:`writing own controllers <write_own_controller>`.
-In general all parameters passed to launch files in this section come with default values, so specifying them explicitely can be omitted in case the defaults are correct.

 franka_description
 ------------------
 This package contains the description of the FRANKA ARM and the FRANKA HAND in terms of kinematics, joint limits, visual surfaces and collision space.
-The latter is a simplified version of the more detailed visual description to decrease the computational weight of collision checking.
+The collision space is a simplified version of the visual description used to improve performance of collision checks.
 The descriptions are based on the urdf format according to the `urdf xml documentation
 <http://wiki.ros.org/urdf/XML>`_ .
-The files do NOT contain inertial terms and can therefore not be
+The files do NOT contain inertial terms and therefore cannot be
 used for dynamics simulations (e.g. gazebo).
-The package offers launch files, allowing to display the robot descriptions of the arm and the gripper.
+The package offers launch files which visualize the robot descriptions of the arm and the gripper.

 .. code-block:: shell